subh83/DOSL/README.md

 ----

-Output from example program `homotopy2d_PathPlanning` using S* search algorithm showing the progress in finding shortest paths in two different homotopy classes (requires OpenCV):
+Output from example program `homotopy2d_PathPlanning` using S* search algorithm showing the progress in finding shortest paths in two different homotopy classes by searching in the universal covering space of the environment (requires OpenCV):

 <p align="center"><table border=0 width=100%>
  <tr>